Bowman74/fmvvm/README.md

 ```
 In this case we are setting the value of the Text widget to the return value of the getValue method.
 This method takes a reference to a binding object we created.
 If it returns the current value for the property stored in the viewmodel, or the first value returned, depends on the binding direction parameter with the binding was created.

-That handles getting value changes from the viewmodel to the widget, how about values that change in the widget back to the viewmodel.
+That handles getting value changes from the viewmodel to the widget, how about values that change in the widget back to the viewmodel?
 That gets a little more complicated.
 Let's look at a Switch.

 ```
 Switch(
-  value: getValue(_boolBinding1) as bool,
+  value: getValue(_boolBinding) as bool,
-  onChanged: getOnChanged(_boolBinding1),
+  onChanged: getOnChanged(_boolBinding),
 ),
 ```

 Here the value property is set the same as it was for the Text widget, using the getValue method.
 The getvalue method is for values coming back from the viewmodel to the widget.
 The onChanged event is for values from the Widget going to the viewModel.
 Here we use a method called getOnChanged that receives a reference to the binding and sets the value on the viewmodel based on the new value in the widget.
-If you don't want and changed values in the widget being sent back to the viewmodel, simply don't set the OnChanged even to call the getOnChanged() method.
+If you don't want any changed values in the widget being sent back to the viewmodel, simply don't set the OnChanged even to call the getOnChanged() method.

 But what about things that use a controller like a TextField?